rjury-sumo/Hajime/README.md

 ## Quick Start

-1. **Install the Extension** - Search for "Sumo Logic Query Language" in VS Code extensions (once it's published!)
+### Install the Extension
+Not yet published on store.
 For now the local instructions are:
-2.

 ```bash
 # Package extension locally
 npx @vscode/vsce package